danielsaidi/SwiftPackageScripts/README.md

 * `validate_release.sh` - Validate the package for release.
 * `version_bump.sh` - Bump the current version number and create a new tag.
 * `version_number.sh` - Get the current version number from the latest tag.
+* `xcframework.sh` - Build an XCFramework for all or some platforms.

 Note that you have to run `chmod +x <SCRIPT>` to be able to run a script for the first time.
 You can use `chmod.sh` to do this for all `scripts`.